Sammybro11/Analysis-of-Quantum-Walks/Report_Presentation/report.typ

 #figure(
     caption: "Discrete time Quantum Walk for a 3 Qubit Lattice.
  Panels 1 - 7 show steps 1 to 7 of the walk respectively.
 The bars represent the probability of finding the walker at a specific node.
-Blue bars represent Ideal results and Red bars represent results from the Qiskit Noise Simulator", image("plots_8node.png", width: 70%)
+Blue bars represent Ideal results and Red bars represent results from the Qiskit Noise Simulator",
+    image("plots_8node.png", width: 90%)
 )
+#pagebreak()
+As the size of the position register increases, the quantum walk circuit grows substantially in depth and gate count.
+A walk on a cycle of $2^n$ nodes requires $n$ qubits for the position and an additional coin qubit.
+Each step of the walk applies:
+ - a coin operation, and
+ - a conditional shift implemented using multi-controlled increment/decrement operations on all $n$ position qubits.

+The cost of these multi-controlled updates grows roughly as $cal(O)(n dot.c "depth of "C n X)$, which already becomes considerable for $n >= 3$
+Even after decomposition into native two-qubit gates, a single walk step for an 8-node lattice involves dozens of CNOTs and controlled-phase operations.
+Because the walk must be iterated step-by-step, the circuit depth increases linearly with the number of time steps.

+For larger lattices, such as $N=100$ sites—which would require around seven position qubits—the problem becomes prohibitive.
+A single controlled shift on seven qubits requires deep decompositions into two-qubit gates, and performing even 20–30 time steps results in thousands of elementary operations.
+Contemporary NISQ devices cannot maintain coherent evolution over such depths, and even noise simulators struggle to capture the required error propagation realistically.
+Thus, while small (4- or 8-node) cyclic quantum walks can be reproduced faithfully, the simulation of large $100+$-site walks lies beyond the reach of present architectures due to the exponential growth in circuit complexity and error accumulation.

 = Conclusions